 Pandas library has something called series.
 A series is a one-dimensional labeled array capable of holding any data type in it.
 A series has data and indexes.

 The difference between a series and a normal list is that the indices are 0,1,2, etc., in lists.
-But in series, we can define our own indices and name it as we like.
+But in series, we can define our own indices and name them as we like.

 Let me give you an example.